 Why you need a work account

-We need to link your company's work account to your new Partner Center account, so your account users can sign in to Partner Center with their work account user names and passwords.
+Microsoft requires you to link your company's work account to your new Partner Center account.
+The link enables your account users to sign in to Partner Center with their work account user names and passwords.

 The work account email address